 Share on Instagram, or really wherever you want.

-To explore the uplifting subjects of terrifying mortality rates in ancient childbirth, and the need for more research on the women involved, look for CLAS-B 311 Sex and Gender in the Ancient World, still available as a late-start 1-credit “appetizer” course in Spring 2023!
-Or to learn how ancient women somehow managed to survive childbirth without the benefits of modern medicine, and how that still affects maternity care today, enroll in CLAS-C 210 Ancient Medicine and Modern Terminology, coming in Fall 2023.
+To explore the uplifting subjects of terrifying mortality rates in ancient childbirth, and the need for more research on the women involved, look for CLAS-B 311 Sex and Gender in the Ancient World, coming as a late-start 1-credit “appetizer” course in Fall 2023, no pre-reqs required!
+Or to learn how ancient women somehow managed to survive childbirth without the benefits of modern medicine, and how that still affects maternity care today, enroll in CLAS-C 210 Ancient Medicine and Modern Terminology, also coming in Fall 2023.
+While you’re waiting, make sure to check back for more breakfast discussion of mosaics and mortals with Zeus and Hera.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!